 Turns out we're doing this so much so that we're switched onto “autopilot” mode, and forgetting all about actually holding a printed photograph.
 It's not just millennials guilty of being 100% online, all the time – those of us that grew up in the film era aren't doing much of the printing stuff either.

 I'll hold my hands up to this before we get started.
 I haven't printed a photo (aside from sending one to my relatives every 6 months) since…longer than I can remember.
 Let's get into some reasons why you should get yourself some paper and print!
+(And don't forget to take a look at our rundown on the best photo printer for photographers too).

 Here's Why you Should be Printing your Photos